nira-community/awesome-low-level/README.md

 ## 1. Basic Electronics

-You don't need an in-depth knowledge of electronics before you start learning C or low-level programming.
+You don't need to have an in-depth knowledge of electronics before you start learning C or low-level programming.
 A basic understanding is more than enough.

 The goal here isn't to become an electrical engineer.
-Instead, it's to learn a few fundamental concepts that help explain how computers work at the hardware level.
-Understanding things like voltage, logic gates, and simple digital circuits can make it much easier to grasp what the computer is actually doing behind the scenes.
+Instead, it's to learn some fundamental concepts that can help you understand how computers work at the hardware level.
+Understanding things like voltage, logic gates, and simple digital circuits can make it much easier to understand what the computer is actually doing underneath.

 - **[MIT OpenCourseWare: Circuits & Electronics](https://ocw.mit.edu/courses/6-002-circuits-and-electronics-spring-2007/)**
 - **[Nand2Tetris](https://www.nand2tetris.org/)**

 ## 2. Computer Fundamentals

-Once you have a basic idea of the hardware side, start building a strong foundation in computer fundamentals.
-This is one of the most important stages of the roadmap because many low-level programming concepts build directly on these ideas.
+Once you have a basic idea about the hardware side, start building a strong foundation in computer fundamentals.
+This is one of the most important parts of the roadmap because a lot of low-level programming concepts are built on these ideas.

-Learn how computers store and represent information, how the CPU executes instructions, how memory is organized, and how software communicates with hardware.
-As you progress further into low-level programming, topics such as binary, CPU architecture, memory, storage, registers, caches, and instruction execution will become increasingly important.
+Learn how computers store and represent information, how the CPU executes instructions, how memory is organized, and how software interacts with hardware.
+As you go deeper into low-level programming, things like binary, CPU architecture, memory, storage, registers, caches, and instruction execution will become more and more important.

-> The better you understand how a computer works internally, the easier it becomes to understand what's really happening when your code runs.
-Many concepts that seem confusing in low-level programming start to make much more sense once you have a solid grasp of these fundamentals.
+> The better you understand how a computer works internally, the easier it becomes to understand what's actually happening when your code runs.
+A lot of concepts that seem confusing in low-level programming start making much more sense once you have a good understanding of these fundamentals.

 - **[Exploring How Computers Work](https://www.youtube.com/watch?v=QZwneRb-zqA)**
 - **[Computer Systems: A Programmer's Perspective](https://www.amazon.com/dp/9332573905/)**